 Also gathering information to be used in formulating a marketing strategy

 Not only will this desk and in-market research be used to select your target country and identify an attractive target market/market segment, but you also need to use this opportunity to gather specific marketing information (such as on product standards, pricing levels, promotional options, distribution channels, etc.) that you can use as input in developing an export marketing strategy.
 The gathering of marketing information is an important step in the research process which we discuss in more depth in the next section.
-For larger firms, this is clearly a two-step process (first (a) select a country and target market, then (b) research the customers in the target market to identify their needs), but for smaller exporters who cannot afford to travel abroad more than once, we are suggesting that you may need to do both market and marketing research at the same time in order to save money (read the next section on marketing research to learn more about what you should be focusing on).
+For larger firms, this is clearly a two-step process (first (a) select a country and target market, then (b) research the customers in the target market to identify their needs), but for smaller exporters who cannot afford to travel abroad more than once, we are suggesting that you may need to do both market and marketing research at the same time in order to save money .
 Even bigger firms should not waste an opportunity to gather information that can help them make better decisions.
 It is no use returning home and then regretting not having collected some or other information that would have helped you formulate your export marketing strategy and refine your export objectives.

 Undertaking marketing research